project-oak/transparent-release/cmd/endorser/README.md

  --verification_options=testdata/skip_verification.textproto
 ```

-Example execution with provenance URI from ent (for simplicity we pass in
+Example execution with a provenance URI from ent (for simplicity we pass in
 `testdata/skip_verification.textproto` for verification):

 ```bash